 We have put in place a series of measures and actions to ensure that we, in line with Government advice, prevent the spread of Coronavirus (COVID-19) whilst continuing to offer services where we can.
-Below is a quick reference list of our main contacts.
-For a full list of service changes please visit here.
+Below is information on how to contact us.

 Please do not visit our head office (Emily House).
 It is closed until further notice.

 You can contact us using any of the following ways:

 - My Octavia

 My Octavia is one of the quickest and easiest way for you to contact us.
 You can view your rent balance and rent statement, pay your rent, track the status of your repair, make an enquiry and more.
 Just log into your My Octavia App.

 - By email

 - By telephone

 Please note our customer contact team are currently responding to calls between the hours of 9.30am to 4.30pm, Monday to Friday.